Recouping Losses from Bad Financial Advice

 Receiving inappropriate, poor, or misleading advice from a financial advisor, or having your funds poorly managed can have significant consequences to your personal wealth and retirement.
 Choosing to tackle the financial advisor and their insurer on your own, and without legal representation will have you on an uphill battle that involves time, patience, an understanding of the laws, contracts, and how the courts will review the process.
 Each step of your claim, how it is conducted, and understanding the fine-print is essential.

 Once you feel you have received poor financial advice resulting in loss, you should file a formal complaint with the financial advisor and their company.
-If the advisor, or their company does not adequately respond to your complaint you have the right to appeal to the courts, or an Ombudsmen scheme.
-An Ombudsmen scheme is used to resolve complaints made by a citizen or consumer against a public body or corporation.
+If the advisor, or their company does not adequately respond to your complaint you have the right to appeal to the courts.
+Depending on the type of claim, you may be able to lodge a complaint with the Australian Financial Complaints Authority (AFCA).